📅 Post Updated: February 14, 2026

 Q: Can Comet Browser access my Gmail and Google Calendar?

 A: Yes, but it requires your explicit permission.
 You can optionally connect your Google account to enable email and calendar features.
 This grants Comet full read/write access to Gmail and Calendar.
 The AI can then draft emails, organize your inbox, brief you on your schedule, and answer questions about messages.
-This is powerful but also introduces security risks—if Comet’s AI is compromised via prompt injection, that malicious actor could access your connected accounts.
+This is powerful but introduces security risks — the MCP exploit and CometJacking vulnerability mean a compromised AI session could access your connected accounts.
+The new Privacy Dashboard lets you see what data the AI accesses, but this is transparency, not prevention.

 Q: Does Comet Browser work on mobile phones?